-The primary factors driving the robust 1H sales were: 1) the higher-than-expected prescription volumes in the Community Pharmacy business, and 2) the total value of pharmaceutical orders placed by network affiliates exceeding projections as a result of growth in the new network affiliates.
+The primary factors behind the upward revision of the earnings forecast at end-1H were: 1) higher-than-expected prescription volumes in the Community Pharmacy business, and 2) the total value of pharmaceutical orders placed by network affiliates, which exceeded initial projections thanks to growth in new network affiliates.
 On the profit side, efforts to improve productivity across the company and contain various expenses were successful.

 Medical System Network plans to continue enhancing productivity and controlling expenses in 2H.
-However, the company anticipates the impacts of shipment adjustments in the Manufacture and Market Pharmaceuticals business from Q3 onward.
-In addition, uncertainties remain in terms of the trends in prescription volumes at directly operated pharmacies and the business environment surrounding the network affiliation.
-Therefore, when revising the full-year earnings forecast, the company only took into account the better-than-expected performance in 1H.
+However, the company anticipates impact from shipment adjustments in the Manufacture and Market Pharmaceuticals business.
+In addition, uncertainties remain in terms of the trends in prescription volumes at directly operated pharmacies and the business environment surrounding network affiliation.
+Therefore, when revising the full-year earnings forecast, the company only reflected the better-than-expected performance in 1H and maintained its initial outlook for 2H.
+Although the number of prescriptions continued to grow steadily through end-Q3, the company has maintained its full-year earnings forecast, taking into account factors such as the impact of drug price and dispensing fee revisions and the initial costs associated with new store openings.

-Based on the revised earnings forecast, the company has also raised its annual dividend forecast from JPY10 per share to JPY12 per share.
+Based on the revised earnings forecast, the company has also raised its annual dividend forecast to JPY12 per share.

-Forecast by key segment (announced on November 7, 2023)
+Forecast by key segment (unchanged since release of Q2 earnings)